docksal/docksal/docs/troubleshooting.md

 <a name="issue-10"></a>
 ## Issue 10.
 SMB share creation, share mounting and related issues on Windows

-Please see a separate [troubleshooting document on share creation, share mounting and related issues](troubleshooting-smb.md).
+Please see a separate [troubleshooting document on share creation, share mounting, and related issues](troubleshooting-smb.md).

 <a name="issue-11"></a>